Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Preliminaries

-All of these operators are maximally monotone: $\pdskew_p$ as an operator on $\Hprim^n \to \Hprim^n$ is bounded linear and skew-adjoint, $\pddiag_{A,p}$ is separable w.r.t.\ the components with each component operator being maximally monotone, and $\pdop_{A,p}$ is the sum of two maximally monotone operators with one having full domain.
+All these operators are maximally monotone; $\pdskew_p$ as an operator on $\Hprim^n \to \Hprim^n$ is bounded linear and skew-adjoint, $\pddiag_{A,p}$ is separable w.r.t.\ the components with each component operator being maximally monotone, and $\pdop_{A,p}$ is the sum of two maximally monotone operators with one having full domain.
 The primal-dual operator $\pdop_{A,p}$ will feature extensively in the rest of the paper.
-In fact, we will show that the considered class of operators always can be written as taking a resolvent-like step of the primal-dual operator.